NEW YORK FACULTY

 Marcel has been teaching at the Institute for 20 Years.
 Marcel has appeared on TV in: Gotham, God Friended Me, Unbreakable Kimmy Schmidt, Fringe, Ed and Strangers with Candy and more recently on the first episode of the original Law & Order reboot, a guest starring role on Blacklist and a National commercial for E*Trade.

-Marcel has also performance in numerous Off-Broadway and Off-Off-Broadway shows including My First Time at New World Stages for a year and a half.
+Marcel has also performed in numerous Off-Broadway and Off-Off-Broadway shows including My First Time at New World Stages for a year and a half.

 Marcel has also directed a few films including Hologramme, Lurker, Le Village, Like Totally Hot Couple Seeking Same, Two People He Never Saw, which alI screened at renowned festivals from Cannes to Hollyshorts.